 Tamara Kaye Sellman is a registered polysomnographic technologist (RPSGT) with previous experience working with patients for both an in-hospital lab and a free-standing sleep clinic.
 She is also a board certified clinical sleep health educator (CCSH).

 Sellman holds a degree in journalism from Columbia Chicago (’90) and has been an independent journalist and editor for over 25 years.

-Aside from her pro bono work serving as curator, webmaster, and designer for SleepyHeadCENTRAL, she serves as a web consultant and blog editor for the American Sleep Apnea Association (ASAA) and is Secretary of the Washington State Sleep Society (WSSS).
+Aside from her pro bono work serving as curator, webmaster, and designer for SleepyHeadCENTRAL, she serves as blogger for Advanced Cardiovascular Sleep Disorders Clinic in Auburn, AL. Other independent projects include written and editorial contributions to sleep technology textbooks.
+Previous blogging clients include the American Sleep Apnea Association (ASAA), InboundMed, Sleep Resolutions, Sound Sleep Health, and Somnosure.
+She also serves as Secretary of the Washington State Sleep Society (WSSS).